ranguli/quake-jam-2024/README.md

 ## 6. Test drive

 You can [download](https://rome.ro/news/2016/2/14/quake-map-sources-released) the original Quake 1 map source files and use them both as reference for level-design and as a way to test that your setup and workflow and working and flowing.

+## Troubleshooting

+### TrenchBroom says: Could not load texture collection 'gfx/base.wad': Cannot open file
+This means your paths for your Quake game files (pak0.pak and pak1.pak) aren't right, or maybe your .pak files aren't any good.